Academy of European Law Summer School

 How to apply

 Please read the admission requirements carefully before submitting the application form.
-The deadline for applications is Thursday 10 April 2014.
+Note: the new deadline for applications is Monday 28 April 2014.

 Information for EUI Researchers applying for AEL summer courses.
 The deadline for applications by EUI Researchers is 25 March 2014.